eecs-330/winter2020/pages/reflections.md

 * I would like to see more focus on UX and UI courses, since that is what I thought was most valuable from the course and would most want to take going forward.
 * more webdev/etc

-## Reflections on assignments / lecture / studio
+## Likert ratings of assignments / lecture / studio
 I also asked students to rank how valuable the felt the various assignments / course meetings were to their learning.

 | How valuable did you find...| [HW3](https://hci330.github.io/winter2020/assignments/hw3) | [HW4](https://hci330.github.io/winter2020/assignments/hw4) | [HW5](https://hci330.github.io/winter2020/assignments/hw5) | [HW6](https://hci330.github.io/winter2020/assignments/hw6) | Lectures | Studio | [Team Project](https://hci330.github.io/winter2020/project-showcase/) |